MooersLab/bib2item3/README.md

 edge cases remain unaddressed.
 You will still have to check all references manually.

 The are other solutions to this problem.
-You are supposed to be able to generate at *.bbl file from your lib file by running latex, bibtex, latex, and latex on your bib file.
+You should be able to  generate a *.bbl file from your lib file by running latex, bibtex, latex, and latex on your bib file.
 The bbl file contains the bibitems.
 I recommend this approach whenever possible.
 It is superior to this solution.
 However, I had no luck with this approach at 1 AM on the night of manuscript submission.

 There is also matlab solution.
 I do not have access to matlab.
+Perhaps this solution can be run with octave.

 ## Source of original script: